Details of practice

-James both prosecutes and defends in FCA cases, notably the insider dealing case of Mr Uberoi.
+James both prosecutes and defends in FCA cases, notably insider dealing cases.
 He is also instructed by the Competition and Markets Authority on cartel matters.

 Chambers UK rightly describes James as “vastly experienced” in extradition.
-Notable cases include Bermingham, Derby and Mulgrew: “The Nat West Three” and the Tollman case.
+Notable cases include “The Nat West Three” and the Tollman case.

 His commercial experience includes appearances before the Commercial Court and in the Court of Appeal Civil division on issues of contempt of court and self-incrimination.

 He specialises in acting for third parties in respect of internal investigations, witness summons, SFO s.2 notices and international cooperation (MLA).
 He has experience of private prosecutions.
 For some years he acted as outside criminal counsel for Microsoft.